neondatabase/website/content/docs/workflows/primer.md

 #### Offload workloads with [read replicas](/docs/guides/read-replica-guide)

-Offload your large read operations to dedicated computes, safeguard your data, and balance your workloads by creating as many read-only replicas as you need, without incurring additional costs.
+Offload your large read operations to dedicated computes or safeguard your data by creating as many read-only replicas as you need, without incurring additional costs.